 More detailed information will follow in the rest of the proposal, so while it shouldn’t be too detailed, it should still be specific.
 There’s no need to cover logistics or strategies here, but it should still offer a specific solution to a specific problem.

 Your executive summary should be finely tuned to the client’s needs.
 Even if you’re passing the proposal document on to many potential clients, it should read as though it was written for one client specifically.
-If potential customers have different problems, you’ll want to make adjustments to your executive summary for each of them.
+If potential customers have different problems, you’ll want to make adjustments to your summary for each of them.

 Be mindful of your tone here as well.
 A company that rents out party buses for college students will expect a very different tone from a company offering financial advice to seniors.

-Your executive summary should give the reader a clear idea of how your company can help them, and invite them to continue reading for more details.
+Your summary should give the reader a clear idea of how your company can help them, and invite them to continue reading for more details.
 The summary should be specific enough to act as a standalone document but brief enough that it will inspire additional questions.